About Alternative Proteins

 Meat is the centrepiece of so many meals; it is tasty, familiar and easy to prepare for busy families.
-For the growing number of people who are reducing their meat intake and seeking a new centre-of-plate protein, alternative proteins can provide the familiar, nutritious, convenient and culturally relevant foods they’re after.
+For the growing number of people who are reducing their meat intake and seeking a new centre-of-plate protein, alternative proteins can provide the nutritious, convenient and familiar foods they’re after.

-Around the world, entrepreneurs, chefs and scientists are creating delicious burgers, meatballs and fillets using plants or cell-cultivating technologies, allowing us to enjoy our favourite foods without compromising our health or that of the planet.
-These options offer a new, expansive vision for meat, how it is produced and the footprint it has on our world.
+Around the world, entrepreneurs, chefs and scientists are creating delicious burgers, meatballs and fillets using plant proteins, precision fermentation or cellular agriculture technologies, allowing us to enjoy our favourite foods, with fewer health and environmental impacts.
+These options offer a new, expansive vision for how to feed a growing world.

-A growing number of food start-ups and established industry players alike are harnessing plants and food technology to create plant-based meat that tastes, smells and cooks like conventional meat, with fewer adverse impacts.
+A growing number of food start-ups and established industry players alike are harnessing plants and food technology to create plant-based meat products that taste, smell and cook like conventional meat, with fewer adverse impacts.
 Beyond legacy products like Tofurky, which came about in the 1980s for people who follow a meat-free lifestyle, a new generation of hyper-realistic products has emerged in recent years, designed to satisfy even the most avid meat-lovers.

 Fundamentally, meat is a combination of proteins, fats, trace minerals and water – nutrients that are also found in plants.
 Chefs and food scientists derive these same components from plants such as legumes, oilseeds and vegetables, and combine them to create the taste, texture and overall experience of meat that we’ve come to know and love.
-The result is plant-based meats that satisfy growing demand amongst meat-reducers for nutritious and sustainable protein in familiar, convenient formats.
+The result is plant-based meats that satisfy growing demand amongst people seeking nutritious and sustainable plant-based protein options in familiar, convenient formats.

 Traditional meat alternatives

 Meat alternatives have been around for millennia, with tofu being promoted as “mock lamb chops” in China as early as 965CE and products like Sanitarium’s Nutmeat launching in the 20th century.
 Traditional meat alternatives are typically composed of mostly whole ingredients, like whole grains, vegetables and legumes.
-These products are typically marketed to the vegetarian market and are not designed to replicate meat.
+These products are generally marketed to vegetarians and are not designed to replicate meat.
 This category includes foods long considered to be meat alternatives and made primarily of one ingredient, including tofu, tempeh and falafel, as well as products that combine whole ingredients, such as a lentil burger.

 Various fruits and vegetables have naturally occurring characteristics that offer a meat-like appearance, texture or utility, making them simple alternatives to conventional meat.
 These wholefood mimics are becoming increasingly popular in culinary settings for their meaty characteristics.
 Jackfruit has become more widely used for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for having a flaky texture not unlike fish fillets.
 Certain kinds of mushrooms also become firm and fleshy when cooked or dried.

-The end product is the meat we’ve come to love, but free of pathogens and faecal contaminants, and with a smaller environmental footprint.
+The result is cultivated meat, identical to components of conventional meat at the cellular level (fats, muscle) but free of pathogens and faecal contaminants, and with the potential to be produced with a smaller environmental footprint.
 Genetic modification isn’t required.
 At scale, cultivating meat looks less like a laboratory and more like a beer brewery, with meat grown in large steel cultivator tanks.